Dumbarton: 20th century

+Dumbuck House (with later extensions) as a hotel in 2007.
+The Category B listed building was demolished in 2024 following two major fires that left it severely damaged.

 The one time village and estate of Dumbuck now lie partly within the boundary of Dumbarton, while the remaining portion comprising the associated Dumbuck Hill and its large incorporated quarry (Dumbuck Quarry) are treated here together with the neighbouring village of Milton, as the next adjacent generally recognised locality today.
-In the Dumbarton portion, the Category B-listed Dumbuck House, originally constructed for Colonel Andrew Geils, was the original estate house and was converted into a hotel in the 20th century; more recently it has been permitted to fall into disrepair and its future is currently uncertain.
+In the Dumbarton portion, the Category B-listed Dumbuck House, originally constructed for Colonel Andrew Geils, was the original estate house and was converted into a hotel in the 20th century.
+It was destroyed in a fire in 2024 and subsequently demolished.
 For additional information regarding the Dumbuck estate, including mention of the somewhat bizarre Kosmoid Company that occupied the estate for a short while, refer the article on Andrew Geils.
 Information on the well known "Dumbuck Crannog" archaeological feature is presently included in the Wikipedia article for Milton Island.